prooph/humus-amqp-producer/docs/event_consumer.md

-# Command Consumer
+# Event Consumer

-A command consumer is a worker that waits for incoming commands via AMQP.
-When a new command arrives, it will be dispatched to the command bus to be handled.
+An event consumer is a worker that waits for incoming events via AMQP.
+When a new event arrives, it will be dispatched to the event bus to be handled.

-The simplest way to explain how to configure a command consumer, is to show by example.
+The simplest way to explain how to configure a event consumer, is to show by example.
 We will not cover the details of the HumusAmqp configuration, look at the [HumusAmqp Docs](https://humusamqp.readthedocs.io/en/latest/) instead.

-In the following section a command consumer and delayed command consumer is configured, we cover the details afterwards.
+In the following section a event consumer is configured, we cover the details afterwards.

 ```php
 return [